rohitg00/DevOpsCommunity/README.md

 ☸️ Kubernetes course by CIVO | https://www.civo.com/academy | Kubernetes - An orchestration tool used to manage your containers and application
 Sample Docker Templates | https://github.com/devtron-labs/devtron/tree/main/sample-docker-templates  | Devtron Sample Docker Templates - If you're exploring the docker images and stuck with the creation of dockerfiles, This resource get you covered.
-DevOps Projects | https://github.com/Abhinav-26/DevOps-Projects | Curated List of DevOps Projects
+DevOps Projects | https://github.com/Abhinav-26/DevOps-Projects | Curated List of DevOps Projects DevOps Roadmap 2022 by Kubesimplify | https://youtu.be/7l_n97Mt0ko | Ultimate guide to get into DevOps and Cloud Native with links to free learning resources